 Contract means together, in the following order of precedence: (1) the PO; (2) these Terms and Conditions; and (3) any other incorporated, attached, or referenced exhibit, or other document.

 Party means PMG or Co-Party.

-Co-Party is the party specified on the PO that is contracting with PMG.
+Co-Party is the party that is hiring PMG to provide services.

 Work means all deliverables, materials, services, and related labor necessary for deliverables under the Contract.

 Customer(s) means any higher tier owner or contractor (including government entities as applicable).

 1.2.
 Co-Party’s acknowledgment, or acceptance or commencement of performance, or acceptance of any payment, shall constitute Co-Party’s unqualified acceptance of these T&Cs and Contract.